Wells Fargo called out for balance glitches on customer accounts

 CHARLOTTE, N.C.
 (QUEEN CITY NEWS) — A system issue has some Wells Fargo customers seeing red.

-The banking giant has faced steep dines in the past for fraudulent accounts opened without customer’s consent.
+The banking giant has faced steep fines in the past for fraudulent accounts opened without customer’s consent.
 This week, customers are calling out the bank for unexpected charges popping up in their accounts.

 Thousands have taken to social media platforms to call out the bank for either not alerting them about a technical issue or questioning if the withdrawals were legitimate.